 The user must also be associated with a global group with the following Manager Features enabled:

-To switch Data Table creation to the new user interface, open the T6 main menu and, in Settings, select Preview.
+To switch the Data Table creation mode to the new user interface, go to the T6 main menu and, in the Settings section, select Preview.

-With the Preview panel open, enable New Edit Data Table.
-Then close the panel and refresh the page.
+With the Preview panel open, enable the New Edit Data Table option.
+Then just close the panel and refresh the page.

-3. Select the created object and open it by double-clicking or, in the ribbon, by clicking Open;
+3. Select the created object and open it with a double click or, in the ribbon, click Open.

-Data Table creation is divided into multiple steps.
-The first one, Properties, contains these fields:
+Data Table creation is divided into a few steps.
+The first one, Properties, has the following fields:

-The selected Creation Type determines the next Data Table configuration steps.
+The selected Creation Type will define the next Data Table configuration steps.

-In Configure Columns, only the Identity column appears at first.
-To add columns, click Add Column.
-The fields are:
+In the Configure Columns step, initially only the Identity column will be shown.
+To add new columns, click Add Column.
+The fields to fill in are:

 | Option | Description |